simocasaz/evalita2026-multipride-UniBO-FICLIT/notes/log.md

 - I will start by simply concatenating each bio with each tweet and I'll use the ELECTRA-BASED model for testing.

+---

+## 📅 2025-11-22

+**Focus:** Subtask 2a.

+**Work done:**

+- Implemented bio tweet concatenation.

+**Observations:**

+- I tested the implementation and I found a bug to fix.
+I need to remove the rows of the dataset that does not contain the bios.